Do Michigan Employers Have to Offer Group Health Insurance?

 Although laws vary from state to state, there are federal laws in place that might require small business owners to offer health insurance.

 - Employer mandate for large employers.
-Obamacare’s mandate for “large employers” (a business that employs 50 or more “full-time equivalent employees) is still relevant despite other changes to Obamacare.
+Obamacare’s mandate for “large employers” (businesses that employ 50 or more “full-time equivalent employees”) is still relevant despite other changes to Obamacare.
 This mandate requires “large employers” to provide full-time employees with health insurance that meets minimum essential requirements.
-Usually large employers who offer health insurance must also pay 50% or more of their employees’ health insurance premiums.
+Usually large employers who offer health insurance must also pay 50 percent or more of their employees’ health insurance premiums.
 This percentage can vary from state to state.

 - Requirements for small businesses.
 Small businesses with less than 50 full-time employees are not required to offer health insurance to their employees, but they still have the option to do so.
 If you offer small business health insurance, it must be offered to all full-time and full-time equivalent employees.
 In order to qualify for group health insurance, you must have at least one employee besides yourself or a spouse, and you must be a legitimate business.